Coalition of Immokalee Workers: Winning a partnership with buyers

 In February 2012, the CIW and Trader Joe's "signed an agreement that formalizes the ways in which Trader Joe's will work with the CIW and Florida tomato growers to support the CIW's Fair Food Program."
 This was the first Fair Food agreement the CIW signed with a major food retailer in the aftermath of the 2010 breakthrough settlement with the Florida Tomato Growers Exchange.

 In January 2014, Walmart, the largest grocery retailer in the U.S., announced it was joining the Fair Food Program.
 In its agreement with the CIW, Walmart committed to help expand the Fair Food Program outside of Florida and into crops other than tomatoes.
 Alexandra Guáqueta, chair of the UN Working Group on Business and Human Rights, attended the signing ceremony and conveyed a statement on behalf of the Working Group.
 The statement praises the Fair Food Program for its "smart mix" of monitoring and enforcement tools, including "market incentives for growers and retailers, monitoring policies and, crucially, a robust and accessible mechanism to resolve complaints and provide remedy," adding, "Workers have no fear of retaliation if they identify problems."
 The statement concludes, "We are eager to see whether the Fair Food Program is able to leverage further change within participating businesses, and serve as a model elsewhere in the world."

-In 2015, the CIW signed Fair Food Agreements with The Fresh Market. and Ahold (parent company of Giant and Stop & Shop).
+In 2015, the CIW signed Fair Food Agreements with The Fresh Market and Ahold (parent company of Giant and Stop & Shop).

-The CIW and its allies are focused on the supermarket industry leaders who remain uncommitted to the Fair Food Program, including Publix and Kroger.
+The Campaign for Fair Food is currently focused on Wendy's, in addition to several supermarket chains who remain uncommitted to the Fair Food Program, including Publix and Kroger.
+In March 2023, a group of around 100 farm workers launched a protest march across Florida to pressure both Publix and Kroger to join the Fair Food Program, and to highlight their deplorable working conditions, including forced labor.

-Florida Tomato Growers Exchange
+The CIW innovative campaigning strategy has not gone unchallenged.
+For instance, in November 2017, the Center for Union Facts filed a complaint with the Internal Revenue Service asserting the CIW "does not serve the public at large but instead a group of workers seeking concessions from their employers."
+The union watchdog requested that "the IRS examine CIW's Forms 990 for 2013, 2014, and 2015, and, if appropriate, revoke its tax-exempt status."
+The complaint was investigated by the Trump Administration Department of Labor and ultimately dismissed.